Something for the Weekend (song)

 The song itself is about a Lothario who is trying to seduce a woman, but she tricks him by asking him to investigate strange noises in the woodshed.
 Upon entering, he is knocked unconscious by her accomplices who then steal his car and money.

 Release

-The single release in the UK came two weeks before Super Furry Animals released their own song Something For The Weekend, from their album Fuzzy Logic as a single.
-The latter band changed their title to "Something 4 The Weekend".
+The "Something for the Weekend" single release in the UK came two weeks before Welsh band Super Furry Animals released their own single with the same title, from the album Fuzzy Logic.
+The latter band changed their title to "Something 4 the Weekend".